CRA Interview Questions

 CRAs at all levels can also use examples of adapting to your manager’s working or management style.

-For the entry level candidate, any situation where you have leveraged facts to help sway someone’s opinion will translate nicely.
+And for the entry-level candidate, any situation where you have leveraged facts to help sway someone’s opinion will translate nicely.

 Additional Logistical Thoughts